Characters: Attack On Titan: The Survey Corps

 - A Father to His Men: The only thing he really cares about are his teammates.
-He knows that many of them will die but he still despises unnecessary casualties.
-He's also prone to putting his men before himself, though never before the mission, as he shows in the anime when he gives Dieter Petra's Survey Corps emblem and tells him it was Ivan's.
+He knows that many of them will die, but he still despises unnecessary casualties.
+He's also prone to putting his men before himself, though never before the mission, as he shows in the anime when he gives Dieter a Survey Corps emblem (that may have been Petra's) and tells him it was Ivan's.
 To another nameless soldier that asks if he was of any use to humanity as he dies, he clasps his bloodied hand and says:

 You have done a great deal.
 And you will continue to do so.
 The resolve you leave behind will give me strength.
 I promise you...
 I will obliterate the Titans!"